 Work/life balance benefits

-‘Keeping a healthy work/life balance might be the most challenging part of the job, given the long hours,’ says Philippe Ducrest, an associate at Parthenon-EY.
-For a sector famed for its long work hours, it is not surprising that many firms are keen to offer ‘time off’ benefits to their employees.
+‘You expect long hours in consulting,' says a graduate consultant on TARGETjobs Inside Buzz.
+For a sector famed for its long work hours (but, refreshingly, its lack of 'face-time'), it is not surprising that many firms are keen to offer ‘time off’ benefits to their employees.
 Here is a sample of what you could expect:

-- Roland Berger Strategy Consultants promotes its part-time working models and home-office jobs.
+- Roland Berger promotes its part-time working models and home-office jobs.